squili/jumia-design/src/concepts/commands.md

 - Derive macros are a future goal
 - Pure router style isn't very good
 - Custom permission system using storage
+- Arg parsing using system similar to serenity-slash-decode